RandomGamingDev/p5.Glow/README.md

 - Rendering from within an object with `internal` enabled
 - Angled lights
 - Control over light block threshold
-- Point lights (lights coming from a flat plane will get support added soon)
+- Point lights (lights coming from a flat plane and other geometries will get support added soon)

-All of which allow for amazing effects, including flickering, cycling gradients, and even more complex ones like windows that only allow certain colors!
+All of which allow for amazing effects, including flickering, cycling gradients, and even more complex ones like windows that only allow certain colors! <br/>
+The library is also incredibly performant since all calculations are done on the GPU's side and optimized for its parallel architecture.
+Not only that, but it'll be optimized even further by utilizing instancing in the future :D

 There's an example for how to use the library in https://github.com/RandomGamingDev/p5.Glow/tree/main/example with its result visible [here](https://randomgamingdev.github.io/p5.Glow/example/)